ahmedymh/BECODE-TRAINING-Ahmed-Bounaazouz/theory/how-does-the-internet-works.md

 Using HTTP proxies helps to prevent any data leaks that may be there from visiting unsafe sites.
 The internet’s growth is astounding and will only get bigger as time passes. internet

+this theory file has been reviewed by Naim Chelbat